-For all returns, the customer must fill out a "Statement of Product Cleanliness and Decontamination" form and comply with the requirements specified in it.
-The form is available from our website at www.campbellsci.com/repair.
-A completed form must be either emailed to repair@campbellsci.com or faxed to (435) 227-9106.
-Campbell Scientific is unable to process any returns until we receive this form.
-If the form is not received within three days of product receipt or is incomplete, the product will be returned to the customer at the customer's expense.
-Campbell Scientific reserves the right to refuse service on products that were exposed to contaminants that may cause health or safety concerns for our employees.
+For all returns, the client must fill out a "Statement of Product Cleanliness and Decontamination" form and comply with the requirements specified in it.
+The form is available from our web site at www.campbellsci.ca/repair.
+A completed form must be either emailed to repair@campbellsci.ca or faxed to (780) 454-2655.
+Campbell Scientific (Canada) Corp. is unable to process any returns until we receive this form.
+If the form is not received within three days of product receipt or is incomplete, the product will be returned to the client at the client's expense.
+Campbell Scientific (Canada) Corp.f reserves the right to refuse service on products that were exposed to contaminants that may cause health or safety concerns for our employees.